Lillian-7798/Asset-based-Risk-Assessment-Platform-Frontend/README.md

 Here's what happens:
 ![alt text]({61743D92-E48E-4925-A2AC-1A28CAA1F82D}.png)

 Just open the copy address in the browser, remember not to delete the current terminal

+Don't forget to run the backend project at the same time.

 ## Dependence: